C4Q/AC3.2-Stackview_Scrollview-2/README.md

 4. [UIStackView by Example - Hacking With Swift](https://www.hackingwithswift.com/read/31/2/uistackview-by-example)

 ---
+### Vocabulary

+---
+### 0. Objectives

+1. Exploring the `UIStackView` UI element for quickly aligning rows and/or columns of known content
+2. Further reinforcing the use of `UIScrollView` to display large amounts of content in a limited space

+---
 ### 1. Intro

-Hopefully, the previous exercises have shown you that it isn't an entirely trivial task to work with scroll views.
+Hopefully, the [previous lesson exercises](https://github.com/C4Q/AC3.2-Stackview_Scrollview-1#exercises-️️-️️) have shown you that it isn't an entirely trivial task to work with scroll views.
 And yet, they're everywhere.
-A lot of this is mitigated by using `UITableView` and `UICollectionView` to arrange elements, but sometimes it doesn't make sense to implement either of those for very simple setups that require some degree of dynamic updating.
+A lot of this effort needed is mitigated by using `UITableView` and `UICollectionView` to neatly arrange elements, but sometimes it doesn't make sense to implement either of those for very simple setups that require some degree of dynamic sizing and updating.

-That's one of the reasons Apple introduced the `UIStackView`: to streamline the vertical and horizontal layouts of views.
-It handles a good portion of autolayout for you, which allows you to create a UI that adapts to screen size and layout changes much more easily.
-Now, it doesn't handle all of the autolayout which is why it's still critical knowledge.
-A deep understanding of autolayout and stack views will allow you to create some pretty impressive and responsive designs.
+That's one of the reasons Apple introduced the `UIStackView`: to streamline the vertical and horizontal layouts of a known number of views.
+It handles a good portion of autolayout for you, which allows you to create a UI that adapts to screen size and layout changes much more easily than if you were coding a `UIScrollView`.
+Note however, `UIStackView` doesn't handle all of the autolayout which is why it's still critical knowledge (and when we get into programmatic autolayout later in the course, this will be even further emphasized).
+A deep understanding of autolayout and stack views will allow you to create some pretty impressive and responsive designs without *much* work.

-We're going to take a basic look at a stack view to create a horizontally scrolling row of Pokémon icons.
+Let's start simple though: We're going to take a basic look at a stack view to create a horizontally scrolling row of Pokémon icons.

 ---

 ### 2. PokéStack
 1. Drag in a new `UIViewController` into `Main.storyboard` and set it to be the initial view controller
-  - *Alternatively* if you have a tab bar controller already in place, just create a connection to this view controller
+2. With the view controller selected, go into `Editor > Embed In > Tab Bar`

 2. Drag in 4 `UIImageView` and set their images to the 4 starter Pokémon (yes, Pikachu counts as a starter).
   - Set the background color of the image views to whatever you prefer, so long as it stands out on a white background
   - Change the image content mode to `Aspect Fit`.
 This resizing mode keeps the original image's aspect ratio and scales the image to fit inside the frame of the `UIImageView` (feel free to play around with the other content modes later to get a sense for each of them)